Aaron Judge: 2017: Rookie of the Year

 Judge broke Joe DiMaggio's record for most home runs hit by a Yankees rookie with his 30th on July 7.
-He became the second rookie to hit 30 home runs before the All-Star break (the first was Mark McGwire in 1987) and the first Yankee to do so since Alex Rodriguez in 2007.
+He became the second rookie to hit 30 home runs before the All-Star break, following Mark McGwire in 1987, and the first Yankee to do so since Alex Rodriguez in 2007.
 Before the All-Star break, Judge hit .329 with 30 home runs and 66 RBIs.

-Judge won the 2017 Home Run Derby, besting Minnesota Twins third baseman Miguel Sanó 11–10 in the final round to become the first rookie to win the Derby outright.
+Judge won the Home Run Derby, besting Minnesota Twins third baseman Miguel Sanó 11–10 in the final round to become the first rookie to win the Derby outright.
 After his performance, MLB commissioner Rob Manfred stated that Judge is a player "who can become the face of the game".
 On July 21, Judge hit a home run that almost travelled out of Safeco Field.
-The ball was hit so hard that Statcast could not measure the details on the home run.
+The ball was hit so hard that Statcast could not measure the details of the home run.

-On August 16, Judge hit a 457 ft home run at Citi Field that reached the third deck; he also broke a record for position players by striking out in a 33rd consecutive game.
+On August 16, Judge hit a 457 ft home run at Citi Field that reached the third deck.
+He also broke a record for position players by striking out in a 33rd consecutive game.
 On August 20, Judge tied pitcher Bill Stoneman's streak of striking out in 37 consecutive games.

-On September 4, Judge became the first AL rookie to record 100 walks in a single season since Al Rosen (1950), and the first player in MLB to do it since Jim Gilliam (1953).
-During a game on September 10, Judge received his 107th walk, the most walks by a rookie in a season since Ted Williams in 1939.
+On September 4, Judge became the first AL rookie with 100 walks in a season since Al Rosen in 1950, and the first rookie in MLB to do it since Jim Gilliam in 1953.
+On September 10, Judge walked for the 107th time, the most walks by a rookie in a season since Ted Williams in 1939.
 During the same game, he also became the second rookie in MLB history to hit 40 home runs in a season since McGwire (1987).
 He joined Babe Ruth (1920), Lou Gehrig (1927), Joe DiMaggio (1937) and Mickey Mantle (1956) as the only Yankees to hit 40 home runs in a season at age 25 or younger.

-On September 25, Judge hit his 49th and 50th home runs, tying and surpassing Mark McGwire's single season rookie home run record.
+On September 25, Judge hit his 49th and 50th home runs, tying and surpassing Mark McGwire's single-season rookie home run record.
 On September 30, Judge hit his 52nd home run of the season and his 33rd at Yankee Stadium, surpassing Babe Ruth's single-season record (set in 1921) for most home runs hit by a Yankees player at his home ballpark.
 After the conclusion of September, Judge won Player of the Month for the second time and Rookie of the Month for the fourth time.

-Judge finished the 2017 season with a .284 batting average, 52 home runs, and 114 RBIs.
-He led the American League in home runs, runs scored (128), and walks (a major-league rookie record 127).
+Judge appeared in 155 games and finished the 2017 regular season slashing .284/.422/.627 with 154 hits, 52 home runs, three triples, 24 doubles, 114 RBI, 127 walks, 11 intentional walks and nine stolen bases.
+He led the AL in home runs, runs scored (128), and walks (a major-league rookie record 127).
 He ranked second in the league in RBIs.
 He also struck out an MLB-leading 208 times, breaking the Yankees record previously set by Curtis Granderson in 2012 and a rookie record previously set by Kris Bryant in 2015.